microsoft/vscode-docs/docs/python/python-tutorial.md

    > **Note** You can use the `py -0` command in the integrated terminal to view the versions of python installed on your machine.
 The default interpreter is identified by an asterisk (*).

-1. On MacOS, make sure the location of your VS Code installation is included in your PATH environment variable.
+1. On macOS, make sure the location of your VS Code installation is included in your PATH environment variable.
 See [the setup instructions](/docs/setup/mac.md#launching-from-the-command-line) for more information.

+### Windows Subsystem for Linux

+If you are working on Windows and want an isolated environment for working with Python, the [Windows Subsystem for Linux](https://docs.microsoft.com/windows/wsl/about) (WSL) is a great option.
+You can enable WSL and install a Linux distribution on your Windows machine, completely isolated from your normal development environment.
+This Python tutorial can be done inside WSL, using the VS Code [Remote - WSL extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl).

+For more information, see [VS Code Remote Development](/docs/remote/remote-overview.md) or try the [Working in WSL tutorial](/remote-tutorials/wsl/getting-started.md), which will walk you through setting up WSL, installing Python, and creating a Hello World application running in WSL.

+Once you have WSL running, you can return to this tutorial and verify the prerequisites with a WSL terminal or VS Code integrated terminal.

 ### Verify the Python installation

 To verify that you've installed Python successfully on your machine, run one of the following commands (depending on your operating system):

 - Linux/macOS: open a Terminal Window and type the following command:

     ```bash
     python3 --version
     ```